nf-core/funcscan/paper/paper.md

 Due to this pressing problem, a large suite of different tools has been developed for the rapid identification of different functional gene types.
 These tools use different search algorithms and databases (e.g. deepBGC: machine-learning, antiSMASH: rule-based) for the prediction of microbial metabolites, which differ in quality and quantity of the predicted properties.
-Thus, to maximize the potential of detecting important functional genes, researchers often need to use multiple approaches to ensure maximum detection sensitivity across all metabolite categories.
+Thus, to maximise the potential of detecting important functional genes, researchers often need to use multiple approaches to ensure maximum detection sensitivity across all metabolite categories.
 Since these tools are often developed as standalone tools they have to be executed separately.
 This renders analyses inefficient and thus impedes scalability and poses the risk of lowering reproducibility.
 While some tools are available as software containers (e.g. via docker, singularity), thus helping reproducibility of results, they require a series of steps to prepare input data and manually store and filter results.
 Additionally, standalone tools have their own unique output format, which These points strongly hamper efficiency and in many cases reproducibility of complex analyses.
 Overall, in order to obtain results from various tools in a uniform format, manual inspection is still necessary.
 This renders the comparison of results from large datasets against multiple tools very impractical if not impossible.
 Previous efforts to scale up the predictive power of different tools, including assembly, open reading frame (ORF) annotation, or gene-identifcation for functional prediction resulted in the genrationt of pipelines mettannotator, bacannot, SqueezeMeta, MetaErg, METABOLIC, HT-ARGfinder, ARGs-OAP, PathoFact, and antiSMASH.
-However, so far, no pipeline has been created that allows for the identification and prediction of antimicrobial peptide (AMP) genes, ARGs, and biosynthetic gene clusters (BGCs) simultaneously from multiple samples in a  harmonization manner.
+However, so far, no pipeline has been created that allows for the identification and prediction of antimicrobial peptide (AMP) genes, ARGs, and biosynthetic gene clusters (BGCs) simultaneously from multiple samples in a harmonised manner.
 Finally, extensive command-line knowledge, the use of shell scripts, and manual installation of software dependencies to run many of these tools, effectively precludes thir use by biochemists, biomolecular scientists, and biologists who typically have limited computational training.
 Here, we present nf-core/funcscan, a Nextflow pipeline following nf-core best practices for the simultaneous screening of multiple functional and biosynthetic components from assembled contiguous sequences (contigs), specifically predicting ARGs, BGCs, AMP-encoding genes, and providing taxonomic information of the producing organisms from (meta)genomic sequences in a portable, reproducible, and scalable manner.
 This allows researchers to obtain a holistic view on the genomic context of identified genes for downstream analyses in the context of antimicrobial resistance

 # State of the field

 The continuing decrease in sequencing costs and the subsequent increase in available sequenced prokaryotic genomes and metagenomes has gone hand-in-hand with the development of numerous bioinformatics tools to predict gene functions.
 Several pipelines have been developed to chain single-purpose tools together to provide a more comprehensive context.